OFDM Transmit and Receive Using Xilinx RFSoC Device

 soc_OFDM_fpga and processor model

 soc_OFDM_proc, which are instantiated as model references.
-The top model also includes Memory Channel and Memory Controller blocks that share the external memory between the FPGA and the processor.
+The top model also includes AXI4-Stream to Software block that shares the external memory between the FPGA and the processor.

 Create an SoC model